ArnabDas2001/Vertical-slider/README.md

 # Vertical-slider
-a automatic vertical card slider using only html and css
+an automatic vertical card slider using only HTML and CSS